 (e) The Department of Financial Regulation may adopt rules to implement subsection (c) of this section.
 (Amended 1963, No. 198, § 2; 1977, No. 44, § 1, eff.
 April 19, 1977; 1977, No. 244 (Adj.
 Sess.), § 2, eff.
 May 1, 1978; 1979, No. 100 (Adj.
 Sess.), § 1; 2009, No. 115 (Adj.
 Sess.), § 1, eff.
 May 21, 2010; 2011, No. 78 (Adj.
 Sess.), § 2, eff.
 April 2, 2012; 2011, No. 154 (Adj.
 Sess.), § 3; 2013, No. 15, § 2.)

 § 342a.
 Investigation of complaints of unpaid wages

 (a) An employee or the Department on its own motion may file a complaint that wages have not been paid to an employee, not later than two years from the date the wages were due.
-The Commissioner shall provide notice and a copy of the complaint to the employer by service, or by certified mail sent to the employer's last known address, together with an order to file with the Department within 10 calendar days of receipt.
+The Commissioner shall provide notice and a copy of the complaint to the employer by service, or by certified mail sent to the employer's last known address, together with an order to file a response to the specific allegation in the complaint filed by the employee or the Department with the Department within 10 calendar days of receipt.